jreypo/jreypo.github.io/_posts/2010-04-17-add-iscsi-volumes-from-hp-p4000-vsa-to-vmware-esxi4.md

 ### Step One: Create a volume

-Lets suppose we already have a configured storage appliance, I showed how to create a cluster in my [previous post]({% post_url 2010-04-09-first-hands-on-with-the-hp-lefthand-p4000-vsa %}) so I will not repeat that part here.
+Lets suppose we already have a configured storage appliance, I showed how to create a cluster in my  so I will not repeat that part here.
 Open the Centralized Management Console and go to **Management Group -> Cluster -> Volumes and Snapshots**.

 [![](/images/volumes_snapshots.png)]({{site.url}}/images/volumes_snapshots.png)